-of Roman citizens; and indeed from the nature of these laws, consisting as they did principally of privileges, it would appear that they were directed chiefly to this part of society.
-But vicious habits of every possible kind preventive of population seem to have been so generally prevalent at this period, that no corrective laws could have any considerable influence.
-Montesquieu justly observes, that "the corruption of manners had de-"stroyed the office of censor, which had been " established itself to destroy the corruption of "manners; but when the corruption of manners "becomes general, censure has no longer any "force." † Thirty-four years after the passing of the law of Augustus respecting marriage, the Roman knights demanded its repeal.
-On separating the married and the unmarried, it appeared that the latter considerably exceeded in number the former; a strong proof of the mefficacy of the law.t
+It is possible that the jus trium liberorum, and the other laws of the same tendency, might have been of some little use among the higher classes of Roman citizens; and indeed from the nature of these laws, consisting as they did principally of privileges, it would appear that they were directed chiefly to this part of society.
+But vicious habits of every possible kind preventive of population 19 seem to have been so generally prevalent at this period, that no corrective laws could have any considerable influence.
+Montesquieu justly observes, that "the corruption of manners had destroyed the office of censor, which had been established itself to destroy the corruption of manners; but when the corruption of manners becomes general, censure has no longer any force."20 Thirty-four years after the passing of the law of Augustus respecting marriage, the Roman knights demanded its repeal.
+On separating the married and the unmarried, it appeared that the latter considerably exceeded in number the former; a strong proof of the inefficacy of the law.21